 I’m not sure whether it’s just the timekeeper in me or the fact that I know just how important a wedding day timeline is to guarantee that you have the best wedding day experience possible… I mean, I never like being rushed on any day, let alone on your wedding day!
-I always help my brides with their timeline 6-8 weeks out from their wedding (as I have pretty good idea how long everything takes these days!)
-BUT I thought I’d share an example with all of you loves, just in case your photographer hasn’t.
+I always help my brides with their timeline 3 months out from their wedding (as I have pretty good idea how long everything takes these days!)
+BUT I thought I’d share an example with all of you, just in case your photographer hasn’t.

 * remember to allow travel time to bride coverage if required

-– Wedding Dress (on hanger – I bring wooden hangers with me in case they are needed), Florals, Shoes, Engagement Ring, Perfume, Copy of Invitation Suite, Jewellery and any gifts/letters that the groom has given her or that she is giving to her bridesmaids – again I ask that they aren’t opened until I’ve arrived!
+– Wedding Dress (on a hanger – I bring wooden hangers with me in case they are needed), Florals, Shoes, Engagement ring, Perfume, Copy of invitation suite, Jewellery and any gifts/letters that the groom has given her or that she is giving to her bridesmaids – again, I ask that they aren’t opened until I’ve arrived!

-The last hour before I leave to get to the ceremony is all about the bride getting dressed into her wedding dress, with the help of her bridesmaids and/or mum.
-Keep in mind that if it is a lace up gown, it can take 15-20 minutes just to ensure that the lacing is even!
+The last hour is all about the bride getting dressed into her wedding dress, with the help of her bridesmaids and/or mum.
+Keep in mind that if it is a lace up gown, it can take 15-20 minutes just to ensure that the lacing is even (I used to work in a bridal store, so I know this all too well!)
 Then I document the bride putting on her earrings, jewellery, shoes, perfume & veil (sometimes the hair stylist may attach the veil before she leaves, which means it goes on a little earlier).
-With the remaining time, we take some portraits of the bride and some with her bridesmaids & family if time allows (FYI we will get more of these after the ceremony too!)
+With the remaining time, we take some portraits of the bride and some with her bridesmaids & family if time allows (if not though, don’t worry – we will get more of these after the ceremony too!)

 * remember to allow travel time to the ceremony if required